gorda/istio.io/content/en/docs/ops/common-problems/observability-issues/index.md

     - /docs/ops/troubleshooting/missing-traces
 ---

-## Expected metrics are not being collected
+## Expected metrics are not being collected{#expected-metrics-are-not-being-collected}

 The following procedure helps you diagnose problems where metrics you are expecting to see reported are not being collected.